First Time User? Enroll now.

 Findings of a biopsy may include the following:

 Abnormal cells called koilocytes are found.
-Koilocytes are cells that appear hollow or concave when examined under a microscope.
-Koilocyte cells collected from the genital or anal areas are abnormal and indicate infection with the human papillomavirus (HPV).
+Koilocyte cells collected from the genital or anal areas are abnormal.
+They are a sign of infection with HPV.

 Other types of skin lesions also may be found.

-Abnormal cervical cell changes caused by HPV will be treated differently from how genital warts are treated.
+Abnormal cervical cell changes caused by HPV will be treated differently than how genital warts are treated.

 Current as of: